lwjglgamedev/vulkanbook/bookcontents/chapter-17/chapter-17.md

 # Chapter 17 - Animations

 In this chapter we will add support for skeletal animations using compute shaders to perform the required transformations to animate a model.
 By doing so, we will handle static and animated models in the scene render stage exactly the same way.
-The compute shader will perform the required transformations and wil dump the results in a buffer.
+The compute shader will perform the required transformations and will dump the results in a buffer.
 By doing that way, we will not need to change a line of our shaders, we will just be accessing buffers that have vertex information with the same layout.
 Please keep in mind that, in order to keep this example as simple as possible, we will simplify the animation mechanism, for example, we will not be interpolating between animation key frames and we will not control animation duration.

 You can find the complete source code for this chapter [here](../../booksamples/chapter-17).